colin-han/react-android-build-environment/README.md

-# Android build environment
+# React-native android build environment
-You can use this docker image to build android app in docker container.
+You can use this docker image to build react-native app for android platform in docker container.
 For example, you can use this image for GitLab pipeline.

 ```yaml
 #.gitlab-ci.yml